糖心vlog入口

 And by showing how our aluminium is made – from mine to market – we are empowering our customers and theirs to make a more sustainable choice.

-This certification gives our customers independent assurance that the metal they use to make aeroplane parts, cars, smartphones and other products has been made to standards that promote the protection of biodiversity, respect for Indigenous Peoples’ rights, water management and low-carbon emissions.
-ASI also creates a traceability mechanism – the first of its kind for any industrial metal – so that companies like AB InBev can be sure that the aluminium they buy has been manufactured to meet ASI standards at every stage of the process.
+These certifications give our customers independent assurance that the material they use to make aeroplane parts, cars, smartphones and other products has been externally assessed against standards that promote the protection of biodiversity, respect for Indigenous Peoples’ rights, water management and reduction of carbon emissions.

 We are partnering with Anheuser-Busch to pilot beer cans made from our sustainably produced aluminium; it is low-carbon, and certified as meeting the highest industry standards.